weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_06_Lab05_Ex1_Roles_and_Permissions.md

 3. Close all tabs in the Edge browser except for the **Sign out** tab.

-4. ‎On the **Sign out** tab, enter the following URL in the address bar:
+4. On the **Sign out** tab, enter the following URL in the address bar:
     **<https://portal.office.com>**

 5. On the **Pick an account** window, select